If you’ve ever wondered, “How much do podcasters make?” you’re probably thinking about taking your hobby to the next level.

 Broadly speaking, you can expect to earn anywhere from $500 to $900 in affiliate sales per episode if your podcast has about 10,000 downloads per episode.

 Many successful podcasters do earn about $5 to $30 million annually.
-Here are a few successful podcasters and their average revenues:
+Here are a few of the most successful podcasts and their average revenues:

 - The Daily by The New York Times raked in over $10 million from advertising in 2018.
 Of course, this is a podcast by a well-established American newspaper with about 2 million listeners per day, so the earning potential is incredibly high.
 But it is an excellent example of how lucrative podcasting can be.

-- The Joe Rogan Experience hosted by American comedian Joe Rogan, brought in $30 million in 2019.
-Forbes ranked Rogan the highest-paid podcaster of 2019.
+- The Joe Rogan Experience podcast hosted by American comedian Joe Rogan, brings in over $30 million.
+Forbes ranked Rogan the highest-paid podcaster.
 He didn’t get there by fluke.
 He consistently delivered engaging content with each new episode until his show reached about 200 million downloads per month.

-- The Ramsey Show hosted by Dave Ramsey delivers well-thought-out personal finance lessons to over 13 million loyal listeners every week.
+- The Ramsey Show hosted by Dave Ramsey show podcast delivers well-thought-out personal finance lessons to over 13 million loyal listeners every week.
 The podcast earns around $10 million annually.

 Exactly how much do podcasters make?
 You should know by now that it depends on several factors.